danyalzaki000/Palindrome_python/README.md

 # Palindrome_python
-This python code contans two main functions which are commented at the last of the code. uncomment them to test the code. get into teh Palindrome_python directory and hit "python3 palindrome.py".
+This python code contans two main functions. get into the Palindrome_python directory and run "python3 palindrome.py" to test the code.